OrdinaryMagician/ibuki_m/README.md

 ### Slot 5 - Garrett MK.77 "Survivor" *[Super Shotgun]*

-Having miraculously come out unscathed from the **White Scar**, the **Garrett Gunners Group** celebrated with the creation of this .50 OMG hunting rifle, popular among wastelanders at the time, and more popular nowadays among survivors of the demonic invasion of 2148, for its ability to *"erase"* beastly Hell nobles.
+Having miraculously come out unscathed from the **White Scar**, the **Garrett Gunners Group** celebrated with the creation of this .50 OMG over-under hunting rifle, popular among wastelanders at the time, and more popular nowadays among survivors of the demonic invasion of 2148, for its ability to *"erase"* beastly Hell nobles.

 Holding the utility key will switch to two-shot mode, for when you truly want something erased.

 ### Slot 6 - Shinigami MM95 *[Chaingun]*

-The ***"Masamune 95"*** was the very first battle rifle devised by **Shinigami Inc.**, meant to compete with popular western battle rifles at the time, such as the **HM417** and the **MDR**.
+The ***"Masamune 95"*** was the very first battle rifle devised by **Shinigami Inc.**, meant to compete with popular western battle rifles at the time, such as the **HM417**.
 As per usual convention it is chambered for 7.62×51mm, although conversion kits exist for lower AND higher calibers.
 It is additionally equipped with a holographic sight for improved sighted accuracy.
+Bullets are enchanted for extra penetration, allowing them to cleave cleanly through everything, including some walls.

 The utility key alternates between semi auto, three round burst and full auto.